Subscribe to the Golf Blog

 Stylistically, the design incorporates typical Southern environmental features like wetland areas and flora such as cat-tail and huge pine trees.
 Any golfer will enjoy the experience of the TPC of Myrtle Beach course with its exceptionally gorgeous and groomed fairways and greens, all set in the warmly hospitable Southern surroundings that only the Carolinas can offer.

-First-Hand look at the Barefoot Norman course from the MBGolfPro
+First-Hand look at the Barefoot Norman Golf Course

 Monday, December 19th, 2011